ezagroba/mob-testing/mob-testing.md

 ### historical context

-Mobbing at Mendix was following a script during a meeting.
+Mobbing at Mendix was:

+- following a script during a meeting
 - demonstration rather than exploration

 Notes: